Leviathan (Hobbes book): Religion

 In Leviathan, Hobbes explicitly states that the sovereign has authority to assert power over matters of faith and doctrine and that if he does not do so, he invites discord.
 Hobbes presents his own religious theory but states that he would defer to the will of the sovereign (when that was re-established: again, Leviathan was written during the Civil War) as to whether his theory was acceptable.
 Hobbes' materialistic presuppositions also led him to hold a view which was considered highly controversial at the time.
 Hobbes rejected the idea of incorporeal substances and subsequently argued that even God himself was a corporeal substance.
 Although Hobbes never explicitly stated he was an atheist, many allude to the possibility that he was.

 Taxation

 Hobbes also touched upon the sovereign's ability to tax in Leviathan, although he is not as widely cited for his economic theories as he is for his political theories.
 Hobbes believed that equal justice includes the equal imposition of taxes.
-The equality of taxes doesn't depend on equality of wealth, but on the equality of the debt that every man owes to the commonwealth for his defence and the maintenance of the rule of law.
+The equality of taxes does not depend on equality of wealth, but on the equality of the debt that every man owes to the commonwealth for his defence and the maintenance of the rule of law.
 Hobbes also championed public support for those unable to maintain themselves by labour, which would presumably be funded by taxation.
-He advocated public encouragement of works of Navigation etc. to usefully employ the poor who could work.
+He advocated public encouragement of works of navigation etc. to usefully employ the poor who could work.